Salvador-ON/Toy_App/README.md

 ## 🤝 Contributing

-Contributions, issues and feature requests are welcome!
+Contributions, issues, and feature requests are welcome!

 Feel free to check the [issues page](./issues/).

 ## Show your support

 Give as ⭐️ if you like this project!

-## Acknowledgments

-- Hat tip to anyone whose code was used
-- Thanks to Microverse!

 ## 📝 License